simonprovost/scikit-longitudinal/scikit_longitudinal/README.md

    <h4 align="center">A specialised Python library for longitudinal data analysis built on Scikit-learn</h4>
 </div>

+> 🌟 **Exciting Update**: We're delighted to introduce the brand new v0.1 documentation for Scikit-longitudinal!
+For a deep dive into the library's capabilities and features, please [visit here](https://simonprovost.github.io/scikit-longitudinal/).

 > ⚠️ **DISCLAIMER**: This README pertains specifically to the primary features of the library.
 For a comprehensive
 > introduction to the library, including its setup, please refer to the [main readme](./../README.md).
 Furthermore,
 > this README is intended for developers contributing to the library.